Can Honey Bees Sting?

 Explained by a Beekeeper

 Honey bees are fascinating insects that play an important role in pollinating plants and producing honey.
 However, many people are afraid of being stung by them, and wonder if honey bees are capable of stinging.
-The answer is yes - honey bees do have stingers, and they will use them to defend their hive if they feel threatened.
+The answer is yes - honey bees do have stings and they will use them to defend their hive if they feel threatened.

 Understanding the Sting Mechanism

-When a honey bee stings you, it injects venom through its stinger.
-The stinger is a modified ovipositor, which is an organ that female bees use to lay eggs.
-The stinger has a barbed tip that allows it to penetrate the skin and inject venom into the wound.
+When a honey bee stings you, it injects venom through its sting.
+The sting is a modified ovipositor, which means it's an organ that female bees use to lay eggs.
+The stinger has a barbed tip that allows it to penetrate the skin and injects venom into the wound.
+The venom itself is a complex mixture of proteins and other molecules that can cause pain, swelling, and other symptoms.
+The amount of venom injected can vary depending on the size of the bee and how long you allow the sting to remain in your skin.

-When a honey bee stings you, the barbed stinger becomes embedded in your skin.
-The bee may try to fly away, but the stinger and venom sac remain attached to your skin.
-It's important to remove the stinger as soon as possible to limit the amount of venom that is injected.
+On stinging, the barbed sting becomes embedded and the bee will try and fly away but the sting and it's venom sac remain behind.
+This is why it's crucially important to remove the stinger as soon as possible to limit the amount of venom injected.

 Reactions to Bee Stings